All content on this page is correct as of December 8, 2020

 Employers must contact the Employer Checking Service for confirmation that an applicant they still have the right to work.

 Employers should be careful that they do not discriminate against someone who has the necessary status to work but cannot show documents to prove it.

-Those working for the NHS in certain eligible professions whose visas are expiring before 1 October 2020 should receive one-year visa extensions, but it’s currently unclear what evidence they will have to show this.
-Guidance suggests employers of those eligible will be contacted by the Home Office in relation to this.
-The Home Office has also lifted restrictions on the number of hours a Tier 4 student (and certain other individuals) can work for the NHS and the limit on hours people can volunteer has also been lifted.
-See the Home Office guidance and the questions above relating to healthcare workers for details.
+Those working for the NHS or an independent healthcare provider in certain eligible professions whose visas are expiring between 1 October 2020 and 31 March 2021 should receive one-year visa extensions.
+Guidance suggests employers of those eligible will tell the Home Office if an employee is eligible.
+The Home Office has also lifted restrictions on the number of hours a Student (and certain other individuals) can work or volunteer for the NHS in a certain profession.

 Home Office guidance states that you may still be eligible for a visa if your endorsement has expired because you have been unable to travel to the UK.
 It states that you should make your application as planned and that applications will be considered on a case by case basis.